needle-mirror/com.unity.physics/Documentation~/getting_started.md

 ## Setting up a simulation in Editor

 First you will need a static body so that your dynamic bodies can hit something and not just fall out of the world.
 Make a normal 'GameObject->3D Object->Cube'.
 Set the scale to 20,1,20 say.
 Remove the 'Box Collider' component, that is the older Physics representation, we don't need it.
-Instead add a **'Physics Shape'** component and set its Shape Type drop down to 'Box'.
+Instead add a **'Physics Shape Authoring'** component and set its Shape Type drop down to 'Box'.
 Then select 'Fit to Render Mesh'.
 The wireframe outline of the collider shape should match up with the graphics version.
 If we don't add a 'Physics Body' here it will assume it wants to be a static body, which is fine for this object.
 We do need to add a **'Convert to Entity'** component though, to tell Unity that the Game Object we see in the editor should become an Entity.

 Now add something to collide with the ground.
 Create 'GameObject->3D Object->Sphere', again remove the Collider that was added.
-Add a **'Physics Shape'** component as before, this time set Shape Type to 'sphere' and do a 'Fit to Render Mesh'.
-Since we want to set the body to be dynamic, we need to add a **'Physics Body'** to the object.
+Add a **'Physics Shape Authoring'** component as before, this time set Shape Type to 'sphere' and do a 'Fit to Render Mesh'.
+Since we want to set the body to be dynamic, we need to add a **'Physics Body Authoring'** to the object.
 You will want Motion Type to be 'Dynamic' with a mass of say 1.
 We again will need a  **'Convert to Entity'**.
 It should look like the following picture:

 ![collider_cast](images/DynamicBody.png)